-The Compliance officer of NSE Clearing reports to NSE Clearing's Board and is responsible for monitoring the compliance of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018, the Companies Act, 1956, the Securities and Exchange Board of India Act, 1992, rules, regulations, or directions issued thereunder and for the redressal of investors' grievances.
+The Compliance Officer of NSE Clearing reports to NSE Clearing's Board and is responsible for monitoring the compliance of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018, the Companies Act, 1956, the Securities and Exchange Board of India Act, 1992, rules, regulations, or directions issued thereunder and for the redressal of investors' grievances.

-3.3 Legal and Regulatory Framework
+3.2 Legal and Regulatory Framework

 NSE Clearing Limited is a public limited company incorporated under the provisions of Companies Act (1956) and is a wholly owned subsidiary of National Stock Exchange of India Ltd. The entire 100% share capital of the Clearing Corporation is held by National Stock Exchange of India Limited.
-NSE Clearing Limited was incorporated in August 1995 and it commenced clearing operations in April 1996.
+NSE Clearing Limited was incorporated in August 1995, and it commenced clearing operations in April 1996.
 NSE Clearing Limited carries out the clearing and settlement of the trades executed in the equities, debt, Futures and Options and Currency Derivatives segments of NSE, BSE & MSE.
 NSE Clearing Limited also provides clearing and settlement for Debt Segment and Commodity Derivatives (CO) Segment of NSE

-The legal basis for various aspects of clearing and settlement operations performed by NSE Clearing can be derived from various sources - NSE Clearing byelaws, rules and regulations, Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations (SECC) and the Securities Contracts Regulation Act (SCRA).
-The legal basis under which NSE Clearing operates provides a high degree of certainty for each material aspect of NSE Clearing Limited's clearing activities including counterparty guarantee, novation, netting and settlement finality.
+The legal basis for various aspects of clearing and settlement operations performed by NSE Clearing can be derived from various sources-NSE Clearing byelaws, rules and regulations, Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations (SECC) and the Securities Contracts Regulation Act (SCRA).
+The legal basis under which NSE Clearing operates provides a high degree of certainty for each material aspect of NSE Clearing Limite's clearing activities including counterparty guarantee, novation, netting and settlement finality.
 The Byelaws, Rules and Regulations of NSE Clearing and the regulatory specifications provide a sound legal basis for all aspects of NSE Clearing's operations, risk management and default procedures.

-3.4 Operation of the system
+3.3 Operation of the system

 Cash market segment operates from 09:00 to 15:30, five days a week.
 Future and Option segment operates from 09:15 to 15:30, five days a week.
 Debt segment operates from 09:00 to 17:00, five days a week.
-Currency derivatives segment operates from 09:00 to 19:30.
+Currency derivatives segment operates from 09:00 to 17:00, five days a week.
 Commodity derivatives Segment operates from 09:00 to 11:30/11:55, five days a week.
+With the introduction of optional T+0 settlement, securities eligible for T+0 are available for trading in Cash Market segment from 09:00 to 13:30.